ALL NON-EU RESIDENTS MUST OBTAIN A CYPRIOT DRIVING LICENSE AFTER 6 MONTHS

 TRAFFIC CAMERAS

 Traffic authorities in Cyprus utilise the use of both static and mobile TRAFFIC CAMERAS.
 These record speeding and stop light contraventions.
-These then result in fines, and in some cases, penalty points are usually added to a driver’s driving license.
+Drivers then usually receive a fine, and in some cases, penalty points are added to a driver’s license.

 DRIVING AGES

-As the law stands, the legal driving age for Cypriot roads is 18 years old.
-All drivers over the age of 70 are required to obtain a medical certificate confirming general fitness and satisfactory eyesight before they are allowed to drive on Cypriot roads.
+As the law stands, the legal driving age for cars on Cypriot roads is 18 years old.
+All drivers over the age of 70 are required to obtain a medical certificate confirming general fitness.
+Drivers over the age of 70 also have to provide evidence of satisfactory eyesight before they are allowed to drive on Cypriot roads.

 LICENSE EXCHANGE

 All non-European Union residents of Cyprus, regardless of nationality, are required to exchange their home country driving licence for a Cypriot driving licence.
 This usually occurs after a pre-determined time of residency.
-All licenses are exchanged free of charge for drivers over the age of 65, but a fee is applicable for all drivers under this age.
+Fees are applicable for all drivers under the age of 65.
+Drivers who are over the age of 65 can exchange their licenses free of charge.

 CRITERIA FOR EXCHANGE